FM broadcasting: Pre-emphasis and de-emphasis

-Random noise has a triangular spectral distribution in an FM system, with the effect that noise occurs predominantly at the higher audio frequencies within the baseband.
+Random noise has a triangular spectral distribution in an FM system, with the effect that noise occurs predominantly at higher audio frequencies within the baseband.
 This can be offset, to a limited extent, by boosting the high frequencies before transmission and reducing them by a corresponding amount in the receiver.
-Reducing the high audio frequencies in the receiver also reduces the high-frequency noise.
-These processes of boosting and then reducing certain frequencies are known as pre-emphasis and de-emphasis, respectively.
+These processes are known as pre-emphasis and de-emphasis, respectively.
+Employing pre-emphasis and de-emphasis improves the signal-to-noise ratio at higher audio frequencies, compensating for the frequency-dependent noise characteristics of FM transmission, and was originally described by Armstrong.
 The amount of pre-emphasis and de-emphasis used is defined by the time constant of a simple RC filter circuit.
 In most of the world, a 50 us time constant is used.
 In the Americas and South Korea, 75 us is used.
 This applies to both mono and stereo transmissions.
-For stereo, pre-emphasis is applied to the left and right channels before multiplexing.
+For stereo, pre-emphasis is applied to the left and right channels separately before multiplexing.

+More generally, pre-emphasis is effective in systems where the desired signal contains most of its energy at low frequencies.
+Higher frequencies are deliberately boosted before transmission.
+Noise introduced along the transmission path is then added to the signal.
+At the receiver, the corresponding de-emphasis removes the boost, with the desired effect of reducing the level of high-frequency noise relative to the recovered signal.

-The use of pre-emphasis becomes a problem because many forms of contemporary music contain more high-frequency energy than the musical styles which prevailed at the birth of FM broadcasting.
-Pre-emphasizing these high-frequency sounds would cause excessive deviation of the FM carrier.
+The use of pre-emphasis can become problematic because many forms of contemporary music contain more high-frequency energy than the musical styles prevalent at the birth of FM broadcasting.
+Pre-emphasizing these high-frequency components can cause excessive deviation of the FM carrier.
 Modulation control (limiter) devices are used to prevent this.
 Systems more modern than FM broadcasting tend to use either programme-dependent variable pre-emphasis; e.g., dbx in the BTSC TV sound system, or none at all.

-Pre-emphasis and de-emphasis was used in the earliest days of FM broadcasting.
-According to a BBC report from 1946, 100 us was originally considered in the US, but 75 us subsequently adopted.
+Pre-emphasis and de-emphasis were used in the earliest days of FM broadcasting.
+According to a BBC report from 1946, 100 us was originally considered in the US, but 75 us was subsequently adopted.